How to study an accountancy course at home

 The Three Stages of Learning

 There are three distinct phases to preparing for exams.
 To tackle an accountancy paper, you’ll need to go through all three stages.
-This does not necessarily need to be at the same time and the different phases can be worked on in different weeks or months:
+This does not necessarily need to be at the same time, and the different phases can be worked on in different weeks or months:

 1. Learning Phase

-The initial period of working through the content of a new syllabus to familiarise yourself with the various topics covered.
+The initial period of working through the content of a new syllabus is to familiarise yourself with the various topics covered.
 This could involve:

 • Reading course notes and textbooks.

-• Attending Virtual Classroom courses.
+• Attending Online Live courses.

 • Writing out ‘cheat sheet’ summary cards.